 Advantages of Surrogacy for LGBT Couples:

-Surrogacy is an effective way to extend your family and fulfill your dream of becoming parents.
+Surrogacy is an effective way to extend your family and fulfill your dream of becoming a parent.

 Unlike adoption, surrogacy allows you to be biologically related to the child.
 Gays and lesbian couples can give their own sperms or eggs in the surrogacy process.

-Surrogacy gives you the opportunity to coordinate with the surrogate and get involved in the childbearing process emotionally.
+Surrogacy allows you to coordinate with the surrogate and get involved in the childbearing process emotionally.
 So, you may not actually give birth to your child but experience the child-birth by being emotionally connected to the surrogate.

-Many surrogate mothers lookout for LGBT couples to help them extend families which is otherwise not possible for same-sex couples.
+Many surrogate mothers lookout for LGBT couples to help them extend families which are otherwise not possible for same-sex couples.

 Disadvantages of Surrogacy for LGBT Couples: